DavideTonin99/pygameoflife/README.md

 ---
 ## Game

+    Press ESC or F4 to quit the game
-Press SPACE or RETURN to restart the game
+    Press RETURN to restart the game
+    Press SPACE to stop or resume the game
     Press one of the letter below to change the color of the alive cells:
         - r: red
         - b: blue
         - g: green
         - c: cyan